 In Windows XP, Vista and 7, click Control Panel on the right side of Start menu.

-In Windows 8, use keyboard shortcut Windows Key+W to open Settings Search.
+In Windows 8 and 8.1, use keyboard shortcut Windows Key+W to open Settings Search.
 Type "flash" into Search box and click Flash.

 In Windows Vista and 7, it is best to type "flash" into Control Panel Search box to quickly locate the Adobe Flash Player applet.
 You can also use Category View to locate it.